 Third Party Pick-up

-There are many types of companies and non-profit organizations that offer Christmas tree pickups.
+There are some companies or non-profit organizations that offer Christmas tree pick-up.

 Pros: Communities can reap the benefits of an easy, convenient, and often conscientious disposal of their trees.
 Some companies mulch and recycle trees, wreaths, and garlands as green waste.